unicesi/EketalCompiler/README.md

 ```

 ### 1.4.
 Build sample projects
-Inside the [test folder](https://github.com/unicesi/eketal/tree/master/test) are three deployable test's and how to use them, the main example is the Deadlock and will be describe next:
+Inside the [test folder](https://github.com/unicesi/eketal/tree/master/test) are three deployable test's and how to use them, the main example is the Datarace and will be describe how to deploy next:
 ```
 cd ..
-cd test/Deadlock
+cd test/Datarace
 ```
 This will compile and generate the sources
 ```